 New Roots farmers follow sustainable practices to grow a wide variety of high-quality vegetables, each on their own ¼ acre.
 Farmers choose what they grow and when they grow it, so the CSA experience may differ a bit from farmer to farmer.
 Your CSA share will contain vegetables familiar to a Midwestern palate as well as vegetables that are traditional to the farmers’ countries of origin.

-~Spring (May – June): beets, green onions, spinach, lettuce, arugula, kale, swiss chard, Asian greens (like bok choi and tatsoi), collard greens, carrots, radishes, kohlrabi, Chinese cabbage, herbs (cilantro, dill, parsley, mint, sage, several varieties of basil), green peas (sugar snap, shell, and snow)
+~Spring (May – June): beets, green onions, spinach, lettuce, arugula, kale, swiss chard, Asian greens (like water spinach), collard greens, carrots, radishes, kohlrabi, Chinese cabbage, herbs (cilantro, dill, parsley, mint, sage, several varieties of basil), green peas (sugar snap, shell, and snow)

-~Summer (June – August): heirloom and hybrid tomatoes, sweet peppers, hot peppers, various types of eggplant, okra, melons, cucumbers, onions, green onions, green beans, mustard greens, summer squash, basil, Burmese roselle, yard long beans and noodle beans, Asian cucumbers and edible gourds
+~Summer (June – August): heirloom and hybrid tomatoes, sweet peppers, hot peppers, various types of eggplant, okra, melons, cucumbers, onions, green onions, kohlrabi, green beans, mustard greens, summer squash, basil, mint, dill, potatoes, arugula, swiss chard, purslane, kale, Burmese roselle, yard long beans and noodle beans, Asian cucumbers and edible gourds

-~Fall (September – October): lettuce mixes, arugula, kale, collards, swiss chard, cabbage, winter squashes, carrots, potatoes, sweet potatoes, garlic, herbs (same as above, plus lemongrass), peas
+~Fall (September – October): lettuce mixes, arugula, kale, collards, swiss chard, cabbage, winter squashes, edible gourds, carrots, potatoes, radish, onions, cherry tomatoes, green tomatoes, Chinese celery, sweet potatoes, garlic, herbs (same as above, plus lemongrass), peas

 Here are answers to a few frequently asked questions (FAQs):